kessler/tempus-fugit/README.md

 > Tempus fugit is a Latin expression meaning "time flees", more commonly translated as "time flies".
 It is frequently used as an inscription on clocks.

+This module contains high level api for scheduling jobs and also exposes utilities and classes to help build other more custom / complex scheduling code.

 Install
 -------
 ```